ThePorgs/Exegol-docs/source/getting-started/installation.rst

 Once this is taken care of, the exegol wrapper can then can be added as a PowerShell command alias and saved for persistence in ``$HOME\PowershellAliasesExport.txt`` then loaded from ``$PROFILE`` script at PowerShell startup.
 Exegol can then be used with ``exegol <action>`` instead of ``python3 /path/to/Exegol/exegol.py <action>``.

+To create the alias file correctly, open a powershell and place yourself in the folder where exegol is located (applicable only for `from source` installations) and run the following commands:

 .. code-block:: powershell